ishehadeh/smp/report/progress.typ

 Simple types are checked, for example:

 ```
-let a: bool = 5
+let a: bool = 5    // this causes an error
 ```

-But all statements aren't checked, for example function calls and returns.
-Typechecking is by far the pass with the most holes.
+But all statements aren't checked, for example function calls and return expressions are ignored by the typecheker.

-The fundamental architecture of the type checker is solid; Attaching type information to AST nodes, then recursively resolving types, has been useful for debugging and clarity of type checker code.
-We hope this pattern will also be useful for providing clear and detailed error information, in the future.
+The fundamental architecture of the type checker is solid.
+The type checker derives a type based on _the child types of the current node_ and the specifics in of _current AST node_.
+Making this information long-lived and tightly coupled is useful.
+This architecture has been essential in debugging the typechecker and compiler.
+This pattern could also help provide better error messages in the future, although that is mostly out of scope for the project.

 Despite our belief in the architecture, the current implementation has a few critical flaws:

 === Performance
-During type checking _the entire_ AST is copied in annotating it with type information.
+During type checking _the entire_ AST is copied while annotating it with type information.
 Alternative representations of the AST could work around this limitation.
-We could extended the AST presented in _Compilers (Aho, 2007)_ /* TODO cite */.
+For example, we could extended the AST presented in _Compilers_@compilers.
-In this implementation each node would be added to an array, and children would be referenced using an index into this array.
-Then, extension data could be stored in a seperate, equally-sized array with each element corrosponding to the AST Node at the same index (i.e. A Structure of Arrays)
+This implementation has each node added to an array, and children are referenced using an index into this array.
+Then, extension data could be stored in a seperate, equally-sized array with each element corrosponding to the AST Node at the same index, in effect we turn the AST into a structure of arrays.

 === Monolithic
 The current AST walker type resides in a nearly 1,000 line file, with no clear way to break it into seperate parts.
-Again, there are a few paths to remedy this, but similar to the performance issue it will require a fairly large restructuring.
+Again, there are a few paths to remedy this, but similar to the performance issue it will require a large project refactor.

-Both these points are two say: while the current type checker provides a rough outline of what we hope the final product will look like, therewill likely need to be a large restructuring and rewrite of the system.
+Both these points are two say: while the current type checker provides a rough outline of what we hope the final product will look like, there will likely need to be a large restructuring and rewrite of the system.

 == Code Generation
 Most features are fairly easily implemented in the code generator.
-Most expressions that can be parsed, and annotated with types are able to transformed into assembler.
+Expressions that can be parsed, and annotated with types are able to transformed into assembler.
 The only notable omissions are around container types: Structure accessories are not implemented, and there is only limited support for the RISC-V calling convention when working with values larger than the register width.

-There is no support for integers greater than the register size anywhere in the language
+There is no support for integers greater than the register size anywhere in the language.

 _ASIDE_: The actual integer representations used through the compiler are brittle, and badly needs to be re-thought.
 The compiler just uses the pointer-sized signed integers everywhere, which may lead to non-representable numbers